Nutrition is a lot like religion. Everyone thinks that their way of doing things is the gateway into heaven.

 3. We are not meant to be miserable in our pursuit of health

 This is key!
 Let’s say you hate to run and you hate to sweat.
 Naturally, you start running as your exercise of choice because it burns a lot of calories and all the runners you know are in great shape.
 You feel great after a run but miserable during the process.
 Soon you start to look for excuses to skip your runs or postpone them until the weekend because “I’ll have more time then.”
 Sound familiar?
 It’s a common belief that health must come with a fair amount of suffering.
-Truth is, finding something you actually enjoy doing or eating results in consistency, enjoyment, and gasp…happiness!
+Truth is, finding something you actually enjoy doing or eating results with consistency, enjoyment, and gasp…happiness!

 4. You can’t achieve long-term success by ignoring the cause of the problem